Eisaku Noro Company: Production

 All animal fibers that are used in the yarns come from certified organic farms, from international sources such as Australia, the Falkland Islands and South Africa.
-Eisaku Noro is personally involved with inspecting all aspects of production, from visiting the animal farms to checking the machinery used and keeping restrictions on the dye processes to maintain products that are as eco-friendly as possible.
-He says "Friction, rubbing and heat during processing weaken the fibers in direct proportion to the length of time they are processed.
+Eisaku Noro was personally involved with inspecting all aspects of production, from visiting the animal farms to checking the machinery used and keeping restrictions on the dye processes to maintain products that are as eco-friendly as possible.
+He said "Friction, rubbing and heat during processing weaken the fibers in direct proportion to the length of time they are processed.
 By dramatically shortening this process, we are preventing damage to the enzymes in the fibers and simultaneously profiting the environment."

 Differences in processing from other yarn manufacturers include the use of a single roller on the carding machine instead of the usual three, hand-feeding tufts of fiber into the carding machine, and the arrangement of specified color runs by hand.
 The single roller as well as the shorter bed on the spinning machine result in less twist to the single ply than other yarns, giving a variance in thickness along its length.
 The spinning method allows the yarns to be thirty to forty percent lighter in weight than similar yarns of the same thickness.

 One of the brand’s unique yarns is Silk Garden, made with a high proportion of mohair and silk.
 Due to their inherent properties, neither fiber has scales on the surface, which prevents them from clinging together the way wool and other fibers with scales normally would, making spinning them difficult.
 Eisaku Noro had to develop a new approach to working with the fibers in order to be able to spin them in high quantities, which the industry had previously thought impossible.

 In order to emphasize the particular qualities of one fiber over another, for instance sheen or softness, the yarns are deliberately spun with uneven distributions of the fibers, instead of the same proportion of all the fibers throughout the skein.
-This results in a pleasing spotted, or nepped, appearance in the end fabric.
+This results in a pleasing spotted, or slubbed, appearance in the end fabric.

 The signature vivid color palettes of the yarns are inspired by natural items, such as forests, flower blossoms, and seas, with complementary accents.
 Eisaku Noro says developing a new yarn composition of colors and materials can take up to six or seven years.